 Rifle scope installation can be intimidating, but it’s a simple task.
+They are just one accessory that can really help improve your aim.
+While there is other equipment you can add to your rifle to increase your accuracy (read more here), for the moment though, let’s just focus on scopes.
 This post will give you a basic overview of mounting systems, with pros and cons of each.

 I’ll walk you through setting eye relief, and will discuss scope level and why it’s important.